 When you’re done looking at maritime artifacts, step outside and explore the rest of the waterfront.
-The waterfront is one of the busiest parts of Auckland any time of the day or evening, and a must even if you’re pinning to just one day in Auckland.
+The waterfront is one of the busiest parts of Auckland any time of the day or evening, and a must even if you’ve just a day.

 During the day, the Auckland Waterfront is full of tourists and locals swimming and sunbathing; in the evening, it’s a hotspot for dining and drinking.

 Of course, if you prefer bathing in the sun or spending time on the water, you could spend your entire day in Auckland on the beach.

 No matter how you choose to spend your time, make sure that you visit the waterfront at the end of the day.
 It comes alive as music and people pour onto the sidewalks from the numerous clubs and bars.
 It’s the perfect end to a perfect 24-hour Auckland itinerary.

 Where to stay: The best hotels for 24 hours in Auckland

 Despite being New Zealand’s most populous city, choosing where to stay in Auckland isn’t as much of a challenge as in other world cities.

 For most travellers, especially those with a quick layover in Auckland, most of the city’s best places to stay are within the city centre.